yiisoft/form/docs/fields/range.md

 # Range Field

-Represents `<input>` element of type "range" are let the user specify a numeric value which must be no less than a given value, and no more than another given value.
+Represents `<input>` element of type "range" lets the user to specify a numeric value which must be no less than a given value, and no more than another given value.
 Documentation:

 - [HTML Living Standard](https://html.spec.whatwg.org/multipage/input.html#range-state-(type=range))